Solving variational inequalities with Stochastic Mirror-Prox algorithm: Introduction

 \section{Introduction}

-Let $Z$ be a convex compact set in Euclidean space $\cE$ with inner product $\langle\cdot,\cdot\rangle$, $\|\cdot\|$ be a norm on $E$ (not necessarily the one associated with the inner product), and $F:Z\to \cE$ be a monotone mapping: \be \forall(z,z'\in Z):\langle F(z)-F(z'),z-z'\rangle\geq0) \ee{F0} We are interested to approximate a solution to the variational inequality (v.i.)
+Variational inequalities with monotone operators form a convenient framework for unified treatment (including algorithmic design) of problems with ``convex structure,'' like convex minimization, convex-concave saddle point problems and convex Nash equilibrium problems.
+In this paper we utilize this framework to develop first order algorithms for {\sl stochastic} versions of the outlined problems, where the precise first order information is replaced with its unbiased stochastic estimates.
+This situation arises naturally in convex Stochastic Programming, where the precise first order information is unavailable (see examples in section 4).
+In some situations, e.g. those considered in \cite[Section 3.3]{Shapiroetal} and in Section 4.4, where passing from available, but relatively computationally expensive precise first order information to its cheap stochastic estimates allows to accelerate the solution process, with the gain from randomization growing progressively with problem's sizes.
+Our ``unifying framework'' is as follows.
+Let $Z$ be a convex compact set in Euclidean space $\cE$ with inner product $\langle\cdot,\cdot\rangle$, $\|\cdot\|$ be a norm on $E$ (not necessarily the one associated with the inner product), and $F:Z\to \cE$ be a monotone mapping: \be \forall(z,z'\in Z):\langle F(z)-F(z'),z-z'\rangle\geq0\ee{F0} We are interested to approximate a solution to the variational inequality (v.i.)

 associated with $Z,F$.
 Note that since $F$ is monotone on $Z$, the condition in (\ref{VI}) is implied by $\langle F(z_*),z-z_*\rangle \geq0$ for all $z\in Z$, which is the standard definition of a (strong) solution to the v.i. associated with $Z,F$.
 The inverse -- a solution to v.i. as defined by (\ref{VI}) (a ``weak'' solution) is a strong solution as well -- also is true, provided, e.g., that $F$ is continuous.
 An advantage of the concept of weak solution is that such a solution always exists under our assumptions ($F$ is well defined and monotone on a convex compact set $Z$).